PointsBet Promo Code and Sportsbook Review

 - Slightly cluttered platform

-Of the many online sportsbooks that have opened up in New Jersey since sports betting was legalized in late 2018, the PointsBet NJ betting site and app may be the most innovative of them all.
+Of the many online sportsbooks that have opened up in New Jersey since sports betting was legalized in late 2018, PointsBet online sportsbook and the Pointsbet app may be the most innovative of them all.

-PointsBet NJ is a great choice for gamblers looking for something fresh and new.
+PointsBet sportsbook is a great choice for gamblers looking for something fresh and new.

-With PointsBetting, the more your bet wins by, the more you profit.
+With PointsBetting, the more your bet wins, the more you profit.

-In this expert review we’ll explain PointsBetting in detail and we’ll also dig into all of the site’s most important features to find out if PointsBet.com is a good place to bet on sports in New Jersey.
+In this expert review, we’ll explain PointsBetting in detail and we’ll also dig into all of the site’s most important features to find out if PointsBet.com is a good place to bet on sports in your state.

 This review includes a thorough examination of:

-- The PointsBet NJ betting site and app software.
+- The PointsBet betting site and app software.

 - A complete explanation of PointsBetting and what makes it special.